booch/presentations/HTTP_Exploration/slides.md

 ???

-You can capture with `tcpdump` and view in Wireshark
+* Tip: You can capture with `tcpdump` and view in Wireshark

 ---